Can you Get Deported for a Car Accident?

 This is something you need to pay special attention to.
 Insurance companies are businesses, and they tend to become bullies when there’s even a slight possibility of you filing a claim with them, regardless of whether you’re a US citizen or an immigrant.

-Regardless of what they tell you, do not accept the liability for the accident, and hire a personal injury lawyer< who can help you deal with a hostile insurance adjuster.
-The adjustor will often say that they’ll cover all expenses if you don’t file or use the aforementioned scare tactics to dissuade you from filing a claim, often trying to imply that you’ll be deported if you contact authorities, but that’s not the case.
+Regardless of what they tell you, do not accept liability for the accident, and hire a personal injury lawyer who can help you deal with a hostile insurance adjuster.
+The adjuster will often say they’ll cover all expenses if you don’t file, or use the scare tactics described above to dissuade you from filing a claim — often hinting that you’ll be deported if you contact authorities.
+That is not how the law works.

 When Can I Be Deported for a Car Accident?